Key World Initiative Nutrition - Food systems

 The platform aims to:

-• Building a global community of future leaders in sustainable development science through the emergence of projects
+• Building a global community of future leaders in sustainable development science through the launch of new projects

-• Increasing the impact of sustainable development science through interdisciplinary and transdisciplinary research and the development of expertise at the science-policy-society interface
+• Enhancing the impact of sustainable development science through interdisciplinary and transdisciplinary research and the development of expertise at the science-policy-society interface

-• Facilitate longer-term research opportunities and career development prospects for young researchers
+• To facilitate long-term research opportunities and career development prospects for young researchers

-• Advancing open science and education practices through the development of new equitable global partnerships
+• Advancing open science and open education practices through the development of new, equitable global partnerships

-• Promote the establishment of an international network of scientists working on the topics addressed
+• Promote the establishment of an international network of scientists focused on the topics addressed

 Program

-The Nutrition – Food Systems doctoral platform aims to bring together a cohort of doctoral students at least once a year for field schools and/or training courses on topics chosen by the International Steering Committee (ISC).
-It aims to promote interdisciplinarity and interculturality through the diversity of the doctoral students it brings together.
+The Nutrition – Food Systems doctoral platform aims to bring together a group of doctoral students at least once a year for fieldwork and/or training sessions on topics selected by the International Steering Committee (ISC).
+It seeks to promote interdisciplinarity and intercultural exchange through the diversity of the doctoral students it brings together.

-Each cohort consists of two doctoral students per partner institution.
-These young researchers, who come from a variety of research fields and disciplines, are expected to complete at least two training courses offered by the Platform.
+Each cohort consists of two doctoral students from each partner institution.
+These young researchers, who come from a variety of research fields and disciplines, are expected to complete at least two of the Platform’s training courses.

-Doctoral students work in groups and exchange ideas in order to strengthen their ties and form an international network of future leaders in sustainable development science in the fields of nutrition and food systems.
+Doctoral students work in groups and engage in discussions to strengthen their bonds and build an international network of future leaders in the field of sustainable development science, specifically in the areas of nutrition and food systems.

 The platform offers: